progdj/learnprogramming/httpd/apache/development/README.md

         DynamicForward 3333

 This will allow you to use `127.0.0.1:3333` as `socks proxy`.
 Unfortunately most soap clients require a http based proxy.

+*On window based systems you can use putty to create a dynamic forward.
+Ensure that you bind it to your local loopback as it's default for linux.
+Otherwise yor might create a public proxy.*

 To create a httpd proxy out of your local socks proxy you can use http://www.delegate.org/delegate/.
 With delegate you can create a http proxy on a new local port.